-In this quarter, the Case Selection Committee reviewed and shortlisted cases on four occasions, shortlisting 20 cases in total.
+In this quarter, the Case Selection Committee reviewed and shortlisted cases on two occasions, shortlisting 10 cases in total.

 The shortlist is sent to Meta's legal team to review for eligibility as, per the Bylaws, certain cases are not eligible for review by the Board due to legal restrictions.
-While this eligibility review does not include a review on the merits, in practice, Meta has also assessed whether its original decision on a piece of content was correct or not.
-In many cases, it then decided to remove content which it incorrectly left up on its platforms or restore content which was incorrectly removed.
+While this eligibility review does not include a rereview on the merits, in practice, Meta has also assessed whether its original decision on a piece of content was correct or not.
+In many cases, it then decides to remove content which it incorrectly left up on its platforms or restore content which was incorrectly removed.
 This does not affect the eligibility of the content under review.

-Of the 20 cases shortlisted in this period, all were confirmed as eligible by Meta's legal team.
-Meta determined that its original decision on the piece of content was incorrect in 14 out of the 20 cases shortlisted by the Board.
-In all 14 cases, Meta then reversed its original decision - restoring 10 pieces of content and removing four.
+Of the 10 cases shortlisted in this period, all were confirmed as eligible by Meta's legal team.
+Meta determined that its original decision on the piece of content was incorrect in six out of the 10 cases shortlisted by the Board.
+In all six cases, Meta found it had incorrectly removed content and restored it (a sumnmary of each of these posts can be found in 'Annex I' at the end of this report).

-While this is only a small sample, and the Board intentionally seeks out challenging cases, it is noted that 70% of cases the Board shortlisted in Q1 2022 Meta found its original decision to have been incorrect.
-This error rate is significantly higher than the one for cases shortlisted from Q4 2020 - Q4 2021 which stood at 39% (51 out of 130 shortlisted cases).
-The Board is raising with Meta the questions this poses for the accuracy of Meta's content moderation and the appeals process the company applies before cases reach the Board.
+While this is only a small sample, and the Board intentionally seeks out difficult and challenging cases, it is noted that Meta found its original decision to have been incorrect in 60% of cases the Board shortlisted in Q2 2022, and 70% in Q1 2022.
+The Board continues to raise with Meta the questions this poses for the accuracy of the company's content moderation and the appeals process the company applies before cases reach the Board.